MaksymTeslenkoDev/patterns/Readme.md

 ### Conclusion

 Remember, the Strategy pattern is useful when you have several related classes that only differ in their behavior.
 Strategies provide a way to configure a class with one of many behaviors.

+## Observer Pattern

+The Observer Pattern is a behavioral design pattern that allows objects to notify other objects about changes in their state.
+The Observer Pattern is widely used when a change to one object requires changing others, and you don't know how many objects need to be changed.

+### Structure

+The Observer Pattern involves two main components:

+1. **Subject**: Maintains a list of observers, facilitates adding or removing observers
+2. **Observer**: Provides an update interface for objects that need to be notified of a Subject's changes of state

+### Usage

+The Observer Pattern is used when:

+- An abstraction has two aspects, one dependent on the other.
+Encapsulating these aspects in separate objects lets you vary and reuse them independently.
+- A change to one object requires changing others, and you don't know how many objects need to be changed.
+- An object should be able to notify other objects without making assumptions about who these objects are.
+In other words, you don't want these objects tightly coupled.

+### Common Cases

+1. **Event Handling**: In event-driven programming, the Observer pattern is often used to notify interested objects when a particular event occurs.
+2. **Model-View-Controller (MVC)**: The Observer pattern is used in the model-view-controller (MVC) architectural pattern.
+In MVC, the this pattern is used to decouple the model from the view.
+3. **Progress Reporting**: If you have a long-running task (like a file upload), you can use the Observer pattern to notify interested parts of your application about the progress.
+4. **Newsletter Subscriptions**: When a new article or post is published, all subscribers (observers) can be notified.
+5. **State Management Libraries**: Libraries like Redux (used in React) or Vuex (used in Vue.js) use the Observer pattern to notify components when the application state changes, so they can update their views accordingly.

+### Conclusion

+The Observer pattern provides a simple way of communicating between components in a loosely coupled manner.
+It's a key part in many reactive systems and data-driven applications.

 Stay tuned for more patterns!